Exclusive: Oxford study indicates AstraZeneca effective against Brazil variant, source says

 Brazil is currently confronting a brutal and long-lasting second wave of the coronavirus, hitting a daily record of 1,910 deaths on Wednesday.

-The P1 variant is among the factors that epidemiologists believe is contributing to a rise in cases and deaths, and there has been concern in the scientific community about the variant's resistance to vaccines.
+The P1 variant (also known as 20J/501Y.V3) is among the factors that epidemiologists believe is contributing to a rise in cases and deaths, and there has been concern in the scientific community about the variant's resistance to vaccines.

-(Reporting by Rodrigo Viga Gaier; Writing by Gram Slattery; Editing by Hugh Lawson)